 Oral cancer maybe not a publicized type of cancer as compared to others, but this condition is in fact equally serious and needs the same attention.
 Below are 5 important facts that you should know about oral cancer:

 Nearly 50,000 Americans are diagnosed with oral or pharyngeal cancer every year.
-Around 20% of the cases results in death, killing roughly 1 person every hour.
+Around 20% of the cases result in death, killing roughly 1 person every hour.
 Of those newly diagnosed cases, only approximately 57% is believed to be alive in 5 years.

 The mortality rate of oral cancer is higher than the more commonly diagnosed cancers.
 The death rate associated with oral cancer is high not because it is hard to diagnose and treat, but due to the fact that the cancer is discovered too late.
 By the time oral cancer is discovered, it may have already metastasized to another location and the primary tumor may have already invaded into local structures.